-British Sign Language is my favorite second signed language.
-BSL is the sign language used in the United Kingdom (UK).
-I get tingles every time I see their two-handed manual alphabet.
+British Sign Language is the sign language used in the United Kingdom (UK).
+One of the most notable features of BSL is their two-handed manual alphabet.

 BSL is related to Australian Sign Language (Auslan) and New Zealand Sign Language (NZSL).
 These three signed languages descended from the same parent language and are part of the BANZSL language family and share the same manual alphabet.